cozy/cozy-ui/docs/README.md

 ## CSS Styleguide

-Check the [styleguide](https://cozy.github.io/cozy-ui/styleguide) to see all the variables, mixins, classes, utilities and how to use them.
+Check the [styleguide](https://cozy.github.io/cozy-ui/styleguide) to see all the variables, mixins, classes, utilities and how to use them with only CSS classes.

 ## React components

-Check our [UI components](https://cozy.github.io/cozy-ui/react/) to see how to use ready made components.
+Check out [UI components](https://cozy.github.io/cozy-ui/react/) to see how to use ready made (p)React components.

 ## Usage

+### As a Stylus plugin
 [Stylus][stylus] is used as a preprocessor.
 You can add it as a library in your project to use it out-of-the-box.

-Cozy UI is distributed as a [Stylus][stylus] plugin.
+Cozy UI can be distributed as a plugin.

 ```sh
 $ yarn add -D cozy-ui